harrygg/xmltv-tools/README.md

 ## wgmulti

-wgmulti is a wrapper for WebGrab+Plus.exe and offers a few benefits:
+wgmulti.exe is a simple accelarator for WebGrab+Plus.exe that can start multiple instances of the WebGrab process and later concatenates the xml output.

+Benefits:

 * Faster overal grabbing process.
-This is done by splitting the WebGrab master configuration into multiple slave configuration files.
-One for every single site ini.
+Done by splitting the WebGrab master configuration WebGrab++.config.xml file into multiple configuration files.
+By default (see below for details) a single configuration file is created for every site ini in the master WebGrab++.config.xml file.
+For instance, if you grab programmes for 20 channels - 10 from site1.com and 10 from site2.com, you will end up with 2 WebGrab++.config.xml with 10 channels each.
 Multiple WebGrab+Plus instances are then started in parallel for each configuration file.
-The resulting xml files are merged into a single file.
+After the grabbing finsihes, the resulting xml files are merged into a single file.

 * Automatically modifies programmes' timings to local time.
 If your local time is +01:00 and you are grabbing a +00:00 channel then timings will be converted from: